 Same-sex couples in the United Kingdom can have their relationships legally recognised and have the same rights as a married couple.

-As we grow older our lives and families change.
+Lives and families change all the time.
 This can raise issues with your family and relationships.
 Support is available to help you through these challenging times.

 It can be useful to think of positive ways to overcome any feelings of loneliness that you may be experiencing.

 If you are single and want to meet a new partner, there are several ways of meeting new people.

 Looking to connect and make new friends?
 There are many places to meet up with people in Newcastle.

 There are lots of venues and lunch clubs in Newcastle.
 Some offer discounts for older people or a tailored service such as lunch clubs where you can socialise with other like minded people.